dustin/labrea/README.markdown

-# Slow Down!
+# OPP Scripting

-La Brea allows you to slow down parts of an application programatically.
+La Brea allows you to inject scripts into an existing application without recompiling.

+Initially, this was built to slow down specific parts of an application programatically.
 It's great for simulating a slow network, disk, or other types of things within a process.

 ## Implemented Injection Points